 Follow the acronym PECS for “Producer Extends, Consumer Super” – use extends when getting values out of a data structure, use super when putting values into a data structure, and use an explicit type when doing both.
 See 6.42 Violations of the Liskov substitution principle or the contract model.

-Use different names for methods to get different signature.
+Use different names for methods to get different signatures.

 6.41 Inheritance [RIP]